Peter Hollingworth: Early life and education

+Career

+Anglican Church of Australia

-Hollingworth was ordained as an Anglican priest in 1960.
-He became deacon-in-charge and then priest-in-charge of St Mary's North Melbourne, in a group ministry of the Anglican Inner City Mission within the Melbourne Diocesan Centre.
-In 1964 he joined the Brotherhood of St Laurence, an independent Anglican welfare organisation, as chaplain and director of youth and children's work, then as director of social policy and research.
-He completed a master's degree in social work and in 1980 was appointed executive director of the Brotherhood of St Laurence, where he served for 25 years and was involved in other associated community and welfare bodies.
+Hollingworth was ordained as a priest in the Anglican Church of Australia in 1960.
+He became deacon-in-charge and then priest-in-charge of St Mary's church, North Melbourne, in a group ministry of the Anglican inner-city mission within the Melbourne Diocesan Centre.
+In 1964 he joined the Brotherhood of St Laurence, an independent Anglican welfare organisation, as chaplain and director of youth and children's work, and later became its director of social policy and research.
+He completed a master's degree in social work and in 1980 was appointed executive director of the Brotherhood of St Laurence, a position he held till 1990.

-Hollingworth wrote several books about his work with the poor which became educational texts.
+Hollingworth wrote several books about his work with the poor, which became educational texts.
 As a public advocate on welfare policy he argued that "poverty should be looked at in terms of the structure of society rather than the individual case."

-Hollingworth was elected a canon of St Paul's Cathedral in 1980 and became the Bishop in the Inner City upon his consecration, 24 February 1985.
+Hollingworth was elected a canon of St Paul's Cathedral, Melbourne in 1980.
+Five years later, he was consecrated as Bishop in the Inner City in the Anglican Diocese of Melbourne.

-In 1989, Hollingworth was elected the 8th Archbishop of Brisbane, where he continued his advocacy for the poor and underprivileged and supported the ordination of women.

-Hollingworth was chairman of the International Year of Shelter for the Homeless National NGO Committee and was named Australian of the Year for 1991, being described as "Australia's foremost spokesman for social justice".
+In 1989 Hollingworth was elected as the 8th Archbishop of Brisbane, where he continued his advocacy for the poor and underprivileged and supported the ordination of women.
+He was chair of the national NGO committee of the International Year of Shelter for the Homeless and was named Australian of the Year in 1991, described as "Australia's foremost spokesman for social justice".
 He used his public profile to criticise government policy in relation to Aboriginal welfare and youth unemployment.

-In 1998, Hollingworth attended as an appointed delegate to the 1998 Australian Constitutional Convention.
+In 1998 he was a delegate to the Australian Constitutional Convention.